aijose/CarND-LaneLines-P1/project_report.md

   were eliminated based on their deviation from the average slope or average intercept value.
 Edges with a slope or intercept value that differs from the average values (computed in the previous step) were eliminated and were not used to compute the update average slope and intercept.
+Also, edges whose absolute value is below the ratio of the height/width of the image are also eliminated because this would imply intersection between the left and right lanes and is therefore not reasonable.

 * The lines generated using the modified average slope and intercept values provided reasonable approximations for the lane lines, as shown below: